In 2010 we returned to our home town, Woy Woy on the Central Coast of NSW. It’s tucked away on a peninsula, just over an hour north of Sydney.

 We’re leaving with peace and gratitude and a healthy love for our home region.
 It’s truly beautiful, and we learned so much about what it has to offer any traveller.

-It now makes many of our best and undiscovered places in Australia.
+It now makes many of our undiscovered and best places in Australia.
 We happily tell people to turn off the Pacific Highway, drive down the mountain, and explore more of what the Central Coast has to offer.

-The fun really did start here for our #yTravelOz road trip, and we’d love for you to embrace the fun in our childhood home.
+The fun really did start here for our 18 month Australian road trip, and we’d love for you to embrace the fun in our childhood home.

 On our current road trip, we are getting so many great local tips from our readers on things to see and do.

-We’d like to return that favour, by giving you our local tips on things to do on the Central Coast.
-These are all the things we are now missing out on as we explore Oz.
+We’d like to return that favour, by giving you our local tips on things to do on the Central Coast, NSW These are all the things we are now missing out on as we explore Australia.

 Or, arrive by train from Sydney (1 hour).
 It’s a picturesque and serene journey past the Hawksberry River.